quartz-technology/dev.to/devops/setup-https-with-nginx-and-certbot/README.md

 and [Certbot](https://certbot.eff.org).

 Nginx is a powerful tool for web serving.
-We will use it to catch requests sent to the domain name and redirect it to the application.
+We will use it to catch requests sent to the domain name and redirect them to the application.
 Certbot is a simple CLI to set HTTPS on a server.

 You do not need to set up your application to enable HTTPS, you can do that later.